Foods With Maltodextrin List | Hidden Sweeteners Exposed

 People following specific diet plans should be aware of how maltodextrin fits into their goals:

-- Diabetics: Blood sugar spikes caused by maltodextrins require careful monitoring—products containing them may need substitution.
+• Diabetics: Blood sugar increases caused by maltodextrin require careful monitoring, and products containing it may need substitution depending on the person’s meal plan.

-- Athletes: Fast energy release from maltodextrins can aid recovery post-exercise when timing carbs properly matters most.
+• Athletes: Fast energy release from maltodextrin can aid fueling or recovery when timing carbohydrates properly matters most.

 Maltodextrin Alternatives In Food Industry: What Are They?